Ghernandez1991/claims-automation-script/README.md

 Users would need to take 9000/.40 = 22,500 for claim center to apply 40% from $22,500.
 I have had more than several users ask me how to do this.

 The script automates this process by selecting inputs(negligence % and money due) and completes the math operation.
-The numbers are convert to floats and rounded to ensure a 2 digit number.
+The numbers are converted to floats and rounded to ensure a 2 digit number.

 I have pumped this out to an executable as well for use on non-python installed computers.